vestrel00/contacts-android/docs/other/convenience-functions.md

 contact.mutableCopy().addEmail(NewEmail())
 ```

-> Newer versions of the Android Open Source Project Contacts app and the Google Contacts app shows
+> ℹ️ Newer versions of the Android Open Source Project Contacts app and the Google Contacts app
-> data coming from all RawContacts in a Contact details screen.
-However, they only allow editing
+> shows data coming from all RawContacts in a Contact details screen.
+However, they only allow
-> a single RawContact and not the aggregate Contact in a single screen to avoid confusion.
+> editing a single RawContact and not the aggregate Contact in a single screen to avoid confusion.
 > With this in mind, feel free to use the getter extensions but be very careful with using the
 > setters!